-It took me a long time to realized the burden of last few lines of Leo Tolstoy's Death of Ivan Ilyich
+It took me a long time to realize the burden of the last few lines of Leo Tolstoy's Death of Ivan Ilyich.

-And suddenly it became clear to him that what was tormenting him and would not be resolved was suddenly all resolved at Ollce, on two sides, on ten sides, on all sides.
-He was sorry for them, he had to act so that it was not painful for them.
+And suddenly it became clear to him that what was tormenting him and would not be resolved was suddenly all resolved at once, on two sides, on ten sides, on all sides.
+He was sorry for them; he had to act so that it would not be painful for them.
 To deliver them and deliver himself from these sufferings.
 "How good and how simple," he thought.{Leo Tolstoy died from pneumonia, aged eighty-two, at the railway station of Astapovo, a remote Russian village, on November 7, 1910.
-He had left his family home on October 28, in the middle of the night, to die as unmarked person}
+He had left his family home on October 28, in the middle of the night, to die as an unmarked person.

 Or, why Thomas Hardy in The Mayor of Casterbridge quoted: